 What is a divorce?

 Divorce is the dissolution or end of a marriage.
-The process is started by filing a divorce petition with the Court and is ended when the Court issues a decree absolute.
+The process is started by filing a divorce petition with the Court and is ended when the Court issues a Final Order.
 A divorce can only be applied for after one full year of marriage.
-Divorce can be applied for online or by post and the fee for the application if £550.
+Divorce can be applied for online and the fee for the application is £593.

 What are the grounds for divorce?

-We deal with the entire process for a standard, non-defended divorce on a fixed fee basis charged at £1,000 plus VAT (the Court fee above applies in addition).
+We deal with the entire process on a fixed fee basis charged at £800 plus VAT (the Court fee above applies in addition).

-If you are the Respondent to divorce proceedings, we charge a fixed fee for dealing with the entire process for a standard, non-defended divorce of £500 plus VAT.
+If you are the second Applicant or Respondent to divorce proceedings, we charge a fixed fee for dealing with the entire process of £500 plus VAT.

-A divorce petition is an application to the Court to dissolve a marriage.
-The application is the central document in the case and is filed by the spouse seeking the divorce (the applicant) and is served on the other spouse (the respondent).
-Every divorce must be started by a divorce petition (application).
+A divorce application is the application to the Court to dissolve a marriage.
+The application is filed by the spouse seeking the divorce (the applicant) and is served on the other spouse (the second applicant or respondent).
+Every divorce must be started by a divorce application.
 The petition is filed online and so there is no longer a physical paper document, though you will be able to download pdfs of all of the documents.

 What is a divorce settlement?

 A divorce settlement is the financial agreement reached between parties as to how the marital assets and debts should be shared between them.
 A divorce settlement is often referred to as a consent order as this is the document which records the financial agreement reached and is lodged with the Court part way through the divorce process for approval by a Judge.
 Once the consent order has been approved by the Court it becomes legally binding upon the parties.

 The divorce process is started by one party completing the online divorce application.
 They can make the application jointly with their spouse who will be known as the second Applicant or on their own.
 If the application is made solely then the other spouse will be the Respondent.
 You will have to upload a pdf of your marriage certificate and pay the court fee of £593.